 Instead of using a more robust tire to guard against punctures, using tubeless tires could be an option because there are some fast-rolling tubeless tires (e.g., Schwalbe’s Pro One).
 With liquid sealant added inside the tire, small punctures are sometimes re-sealed without the rider even needing to stop, and pinch flats are almost impossible because there is no tube to pinch.
 Larger cuts can still cause a puncture that may be repairable by inserting a ‘plug’ into the tire (Amazon) or by using a standard inner tube.

 There are some drawbacks to tubeless road tires: They can only be used on rims that are labeled as being compatible, special rim tape and valves are needed (which each occasionally cause leaks that are difficult to diagnose), the tires can be a little problematic to inflate and seal initially, and they can be more difficult to unmount from and remount to the rim if an inner tube does need to be inserted (which can be a particular problem if your hands are not working properly during an ultra-distance race due to ulnar palsy).
 Finally, tubeless tires are certainly not immune to failures, as I’ve discovered in multiple ways while using them in two editions of the TCR, which is why I’ve now stopped using them on my own bikes.
 Other people have had far more success than me with tubeless tires.
+Although the sealant is supposed to plug small holes, I’ve often found that it fails to hold permanently at road tire pressures (above 70 psi / 5 bars) and other people have reported the same.

 Because riding on under-inflated tires loses a reasonable amount of energy and speed, carrying a pump with an integrated pressure gauge and that it is easy to use to get the tires up to sufficient pressure is worthwhile.
 I recommend the Topeak Road Morph G (Wiggle, Amazon).
 The tires should be pumped every few days to maintain protection against pinch flats and to optimize rolling resistance.